Hyperaldosteronism: Secondary

-Secondary hyperaldosteronism can also be caused by excessive ingestion of licorice or other members of the Glycyrrhiza genus of plants that contain the triterpenoid saponin glycoside known as glycyrrhizin.
-Licorice and closely related plants are perennial shrubs, the roots of which are used in medicine as well as making candies and in cooking other desserts because of the sweet taste.
+Pseudohyperaldosteronism mimicks hyperaldosteronism without increasing aldosterone levels.
+Excessive ingestion of licorice or other members of the Glycyrrhiza genus of plants that contain the triterpenoid saponin glycoside known as glycyrrhizin can lead to pseudohyperaldosteronism.
 Through inhibition of 11-beta-hydroxysteroid dehydrogenase type 2 (11-beta-HSD2), glycyrrhizin allows cortisol to activate mineralocorticoid receptors in the kidney.
 This severely potentiates mineralocorticoid receptor-mediated renal sodium reabsorbtion, due to much higher circulating concentrations of cortisol compared to aldosterone.
 This, in turn, expands the extracellular volume, increases total peripheral resistance and increases arterial blood pressure.
-The condition is termed pseudohyperaldosteronism.

-Secondary hyperaldosterone can also be caused by a genetic mutation in the kidneys which causes sodium and potassium wasting.
-These conditions can be referred to syndromes such as Bartter Syndrome and Gitelman Syndrome.